msjimc/RunningWindowsProgramsOnLinux/manjaro.md

 > winecfg

-Unlike the other installations, because I downloaded and installed wine-mono, winecfg will not ask to install it.
+Unlike the other installations, since I downloaded and installed wine-mono, winecfg will not ask to install it.

-## Installing the .Net runtime
+## Installing Winetricks and the .Net runtime

+Winetricks was installed with:

+> sudo apt install winetricks

 The .Net 6 runtime can be installed by downloading the runtime installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) selecting the appropriate Windows ***.NET Desktop Runtime 6.0.32*** file.
 This is then installed with: